-It’s not easy to put together a Top 10 Best Taiwan Waterfalls List because it’s completely subjective and limited to each person’s experience with the mentioned waterfalls.
+It’s not easy to put together a Top 10 Best Taiwan Waterfalls List (let alone show you how to visit each of them) because it’s completely subjective and limited to each person’s experience with the mentioned waterfalls.

 And in the case of this tiny island republic of China, it packed quite a punch with the sheer quantity and diversity of natural attractions, especially its waterfalls!